 Early Years Foundation Stage

-At Atwood we aim for our pupils to graduate EYFS as happy, resilient, self-motivated, confident, independent and engaged learners who are curious about their community and the wider world.
-We focus on the vital prime areas (PSED: Personal, Social, Emotional Development, CLL: Communication, Language Literacy and PD: Physical Development) intensively to give an excellent grounding for the specific areas of learning, (Literacy, Maths, Knowledge and Understanding of the World and Expressive Arts and Design).
-Our curriculum gives children opportunities to flourish and develop in all areas of their learning.
+At Ark Atwood we aim for our pupils to graduate from EYFS as happy, confident and articulate.
+They develop into communicative, resilient and independent reflective learners.
+They are proud of their skills and achievements and are curious about their community and the wider world.
+We create a curriculum that gives children opportunities to flourish and develop in all areas of their learning.
 We seek to provide rich experiences in an enabling school environment and further afield, promoting future life skills whilst drawing on the characteristics of effective learning.
-We look forward to seeing our pupils continue to thrive as lifelong learners.
+We look forward to our pupils becoming critical thinkers who thrive as lifelong learners.

 You can view our approach chart here EYFS approach.pdf

-We have strong GLD outcomes year on year.
-The EExAT tracker is updated continuously with observations (including from parents).
+We have strong GLD (Good Level of Development) outcomes year on year.
+Our Seesaw platform is updated continuously with observations and assessments (including from parents).
 Phonics half termly assessments also show progress against expected Read Write Inc standards.
 Children also develop articulate and confident oral skills – answering in grammatically correct full sentences.
-They are resilient risk takers with a have a go attitude.
+They are resilient in their learning attitude, demonstrating their values daily.
+They are confident to take risks, and deep curiosity fosters a ‘have a go’ mentality.
+Children are kind to each other, thoughtful in their friendships and celebrate our differences.
+The impact of our curriculum is measured by our rigorous assessment procedures which allow us to record and measure progress and attainment, and support and develop each child’s individual learning.

 You can view our pupil outcome here Atwood Pupil Outcomes.pdf